 When expectations are clear, people are much more likely to be able to meet them or at least to be honest when they fall short, without hiding out of fear or repercussions.

-5. Transparency in marriage fosters a sense of security in the relationship
+5. It fosters a sense of security

 Transparency gives both partners a sense of security in the relationship.
 They know that there is nothing going on behind the scenes that would undermine the health of the relationship, which fosters a sense of well-being and safety.